 You can find more information about the OTC venues available here: OTCMarkets

-Stocks trading on the OTC market are not permitted to be held in an ISA.
-We have an obligation within 30 days of delisting, to remove any such holdings from the ISA accounts.
-You can, however, sell the securities you're holding but we cannot provide market data beforehand.
-If you hold stock in an ISA and have not sold it yourself, we will liquidate it at the end of the 30 day period.
+Some stocks traded on the OTC market are not permitted to be held in an ISA.
+We have an obligation to remove any such holdings from ISAs once they are delisted from the regulated market to OTC.
+You can, however, sell the securities you are holding but we cannot provide market data beforehand.
+If you hold such stock in an ISA and have not sold it yourself, we will liquidate it within the period of a working week.
 The proceeds will stay in your ISA.